BuddyWinte/purrlet/README.md

 ### adding built-in tools

-if you are contributing through the github repo, you should not have to hand-wire a bunch of files just to open a tool PR.
+if you are contributing through the github repo and wish to make a new tool / drawing tool:

 start with: